MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 1. Open a web browser and connect to the [Azure classic portal](https://manage.windowsazure.com) as an Azure AD global administrator.

-2. Click **Active Directory** in the Azure Portal menu, and then click the **Multi-Factor Auth Providers** tab.
+2. Select **Active Directory** in the Azure Portal menu, and then select the **Multi-Factor Auth Providers** tab.

-3. Click on the Azure MFA provider you're using for PAM, and then click **Manage**.
+3. Select the Azure MFA provider you're using for PAM, and then click **Manage**.

 4. In the new window, click **Usage**, then click **User Details**.

-5. Select the time range, and select the checkbox by the **Name** in the additional report column.
+5. Select the time range, and check the box by the **Name** in the additional report column.
 Click **Export to CSV**.

-6. When the report has been generated, you can view it in the portal or, if the MFA report is extensive, download it to a CSV file.. ”**SDK**” values in the **AUTH TYPE** column indicate rows that are relevant as PAM activation requests: these are events originating from MIM or other on-premises software.
+6. When the report has been generated, you can view it in the portal or, if the MFA report is extensive, download it to a CSV file. **SDK** values in the **AUTH TYPE** column indicate rows that are relevant as PAM activation requests: these are events originating from MIM or other on-premises software.
 The **USERNAME** field is the GUID of the user object in the MIM service database.
-If a call was unsuccessful, the value in the **AUTHD** column will be “**No**” and the value of the **CALL RESULT** column will contain the details of the failure reason.
+If a call was unsuccessful, the value in the **AUTHD** column will be **No** and the value of the **CALL RESULT** column will contain the details of the failure reason.